vmware/terraform-provider-tanzu-mission-control/docs/data-sources/ekscluster.md

 Optional:

+- `addons_config` (Block List, Max: 1) Addons config contains the configuration for all the addons of the cluster, which support customization of addon configuration (see [below for nested schema](#nestedblock--spec--config--addons_config))
 - `kubernetes_network_config` (Block List, Max: 1) Kubernetes Network Config (see [below for nested schema](#nestedblock--spec--config--kubernetes_network_config))
 - `logging` (Block List, Max: 1) EKS logging configuration (see [below for nested schema](#nestedblock--spec--config--logging))
 - `tags` (Map of String) The metadata to apply to the cluster to assist with categorization and organization